Body image: Women

 Women who compare themselves to images in the media believe they are more overweight than they actually are.
 One reason for this is because "idealised media images are routinely subjected to computer manipulation techniques, such as airbrushing (e.g. slimming thighs and increasing muscle tone).
 The resulting images present an unobtainable 'aesthetic perfection' that has no basis in biological reality."

+Global eating disorder rates such as anorexia and bulimia are gradually rising in adolescent girls.
+The National Eating Disorders Association, reported that 95% of individuals who suffer from an eating disorder are aged 12 to 26, and anorexia is the third-most-common illness among teenagers.
+Teenage girls are most prone "to internalize negative messages and obsess about weight loss to obtain a thin appearance".
+"Cultural messages about beauty (i.e. what it is, how it should be cultivated, and how it will be rewarded) are often implicitly conveyed through media representations of women."

 However, other researchers have contested the claims of the media effects paradigm.
 An article by Christopher Ferguson, Benjamin Winegard, and Bo Winegard, for example, argues that peer effects are much more likely to cause body dissatisfaction than media effects, and that media effects have been overemphasized.
 It also argues that one must be careful about making the leap from arguing that certain environmental conditions might cause body dissatisfaction to the claim that those conditions can cause diagnosable eating disorders.

 When female undergraduates were exposed to depictions of thin women their body satisfaction decreased; when they were exposed to larger models, it rose.
 Many women engage in "fat talk" (speaking negatively about the weight-related size/shape of one's body), a behavior that has been associated with weight dissatisfaction, body surveillance, and body shame.
 Women who overhear others using fat talk may also experience an increase in body dissatisfaction and guilt.